 Students may withdraw from College of Nursing and URI at any time.
-Students who wish to withdraw from the University and College of Nursing must complete the "Withdrawal Form(PDF)" found on the Enrollment Services website and forward it to the Assistant Dean for signature.
+Students who wish to withdraw from the University and College of Nursing must complete the "Withdrawal Form (PDF)" found on the Enrollment Services website.
+Students must apply for readmission to the College of Nursing through the Undergraduate Admission Office.
+Readmission is not guaranteed.